jmandel/wba-appointment-fetch/README.md

 This is a proof of concept to:

-* Query Walgreens COVID-19 Appointment API
+* Query Walgreens COVID-19 Appointment API continuously (subject to rate limits)
-* Generate SMART Scheduling Links data outputs in FHIR
+* Generate [SMART Scheduling Links](https://github.com/smart-on-fhir/smart-scheduling-links) data outputs in FHIR

 ### Notes and limitations